TenSzalik/image-upload-service/README.md

 ### Expiration

 Here you can create expiration links from 300 to 30_000 seconds.
 For the POST endpoint, pass the name of the created image, and you will GET the expiration link.
-The get endpoint is responsible for displaying the image.
+The get endpoint is responsible for displaying the image and doesn't require a token.

 **POST** `/api/expiration/`